We may earn money or products from the companies mentioned in this post.

 Lighting is an essential when camping with kids.
 It will likely be darker than your kids are used to when you are camping.
 So a well-lit campsite and tent will help make it less scary.
 You can find fun lighting elements that are perfect for your kids’ camping gear!
 You’ll need lanterns or hanging lights as well as kids’ headlamps or puck lights in case you need to go find a tree to squat behind late at night.

 Pro tip: Make sure whatever lights you invest in are light and easy to transport.
 And opt for headlamps instead of flashlights to keep you hands-free..
 You know, when you need to go. 🙂

 What to eat.
 Adults and kids will differ.
-But, make sure you take food that kids like.
+But the best foods to take camping should be easy to cook on a camping stove or an open fire..
 I doubt your 4-year-old is going to be a big fan of quinoa.
 Yes, mac-n-cheese is acceptable camp food.
 Hot dogs, chips, and all their favorite snacks will make camping fun.
 When you are camping with kids, don’t be too strict on what the kids eat.
 Camp food is part of the fun!
 You can get back to eating healthy foods when you get home.
 Whatever food you decide to bring with you, there are a few necessities you will need.
 The number one thing you will need to bring is a cooler to store food like meats, cheeses, drinks, and condiments.
 You may also want to buy a cooler light so you can easily see inside the cooler after dark.